Roland V-Synth

 The Roland V-Synth is a polyphonic synthesizer.
 It was released in 2003 and was Roland's flagship synthesizer at the time.
 It combines multiple oscillator technologies and a built in sampler.
 It also features an arpeggiator and COSM filtering to aid the creation of new sounds.

+The V-Synth is compatible with Roland's VC-1 and VC-2 cards.
+The VC-2 switches its oscillators into a mode where the keyboard operates as a multichannel vocoder and vocal synthesiser.